Muirfield/pocketmine-plugins/ManyWorlds/README.md

 This plugin is a world manager that allows you to generate and load worlds as well as teleport between worlds.

+The teleport itself has a number of workarounds to deal with Client-Server glitches.
+It works for me.

 ### Commands: